A Nurse’s Guide to Student Loan RefinancingMay 14, 2020

 Graduate student loans tend to have higher interest rates than other types of education loans, causing more interest to accrue and your loan balances to grow over time.
 For example, the interest rate on federal Grad PLUS Loans disbursed between July 1, 2019, and July 1, 2020, is 7.08%.

 If you have high-interest debt, refinancing can help you tackle your loans and lower your interest rate.
 With a solid income as a nurse and a good credit history — or a cosigner willing to apply for a loan with you — you can qualify for a lower rate and save money over the life of your repayment term.
-In fact, our customers reported that they saved an average of $272 every month and should see an average of $13,940 in total savings after refinancing their student loans with ELFI.
+In fact, our customers reported that they are saving an average of $214 every month or will see an average of $18,699 in total savings after refinancing their student loans with ELFI.1

 How to refinance nursing school loans